Internships in Estonia

 City: Tallinn, Estonia

-About the Organization: International and multidisciplinary cyber defence hub, established in 2008, accredited by NATO.
-Membership includes 37 nations from NATO and beyond.
-Staff size: approx. 70.
-Cooperation with nations, NATO, academia, private sector.
-CCDCOE rests on three main pillars: research, training and exercises.
-For the research activities, the Centre will actively search for cooperative partners from academia, industry, military, government and other research organizations.
-With all our activities, in our focus areas of technology, strategy, operations and law, we demonstrate our expertise in the field of cyber defense - The Tallinn Manual, the annual International Conference on Cyber Conflict, CyCon and the largest live fire technical cyber defense exercise Locked Shields.
+NATO CCDCOE cooperates with national governments, NATO, academia, and the private sector.
+CCDCOE conducts research, training courses, and exercises.
+For the research activities, the Centre will actively search for cooperation partners from academia, industry, military, government and other research organizations.
+With all our activities, in our focus areas of technology, strategy, operations and law, we demonstrate our expertise in the field of cyber defence: The Tallinn Manual, the annual International Conference on Cyber Conflict (CyCon) and Locked Shields, the world’s largest live fire technical cyber defence exercise Locked Shields.

 Number of Opening(s): 2